pauleveritt/pauleveritt.github.io/src/articles/pylyglot/modules/index.rst

 into multiple Python modules, each in a separate file, and use Python imports to include them in other modules.

-In this section we look at one popular way in JavaScript to modularize your code, based on the CommonJS specification from Node.js modules.
+In this section we look at one popular way to modularize your frontend code, based on the Node's CommonJS specification.

 Overview
 ========